chaokunyang/chaokunyang/README.md

+- I'm the author of [Awex](https://github.com/inclusionAI/asystem-awex): a high-performance RL training-inference weight synchronization framework, designed to enable second-level parameter updates for trillion‑scale model from training to inference in RL workflows.
 - I’m the author of [Apache Fory(Fury)](https://github.com/apache/fory): A blazingly fast multi-language serialization framework powered by JIT and zero-copy.
 I created Fory in 2019.07, open sourced it in 2023.07, donated it to ASF in 2023.12.(Fury was renamed to Fory in 2025.6)
 - I'm the team leader of multi-media and multi-modal processing team at antgroup.
 - I'm the PMC member of [Mars](https://github.com/mars-project/mars): a distributed scientific computing framework.